mariana-ffernandes/mariana-ffernandes/README.md

 ###

 <p align="left">Hi!
-I'm Mariana, a junior backend developer passionate about building complete and impactful digital solutions.<br>Currently, I'm expanding my skill set to become a fullstack developer, with a long-term goal of diving into the world of UI/UX design.</p>
+I'm Mariana, a junior developer passionate about building complete and impactful digital solutions.<br>Currently, I'm expanding my skill set to become a fullstack developer, with a long-term goal of diving into the world of UI/UX design.</p>

 ###